License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 That is, in Polish:

-Ossyach therefore conciliates with thee, Stanislaus, the tyrant,
+Ossyach therefore reconciles with thee, Stanislaus, the tyrant,

-That deed humbled under the heavens he raised."
+That the deed humbled under the heavens raised.".

-Some copies of these lines misspell placeat instead of placat, which is a great change in meaning, and Lelewel put the words in a different order.
-Under the knight, finally, we read the words: "Boleslaus rex 1089".
+Some copies of these lines misspell placeat instead of placat, which is a great change in meaning, and Lelewel placed these words in a different order.
+Under the knight finally we read the words: "Boleslaus rex 1089".
 Lower still, above the stone horse, are the words in accordance with an old manuscript kept in the Ossaac archives from around 1688:

 "Rex homicida ego sum, profugus et scelere dives;